-Here is an abbreviated list of the main
+Here is an abbreviated list of the main steps in the probate process:

-- Establish who will deal with the estate

-an Executor named in the Will, or an

-Administrator if there is no Will.
-This

-is usually the nearest relative or their

-representative.

-- Trace who will benefit under the Will or Rules of Intestacy

-- Find out the value of the assets and whether the financial institutions require probate

-- Find out about any debts

-- Pay inheritance tax to HMRC or complete a form to prove no inheritance tax is payable

-- Apply for the Grant of Representation (a generic term for the grant which is probate if there was a Will and letters of administration if there is no Will).

-- Send the Grant of Representation to financial institutions in order to release and receive the funds.

-- Pay any debts.

-- Sell or transfer any property.

-- Prepare estate accounts to be approved by the beneficiaries and pay the beneficiaries.
+- Find out whether there is a valid Will - Establish who will deal with the estate an Executor named in the Will, or an is usually the nearest relative or their representative. - Trace who will benefit under the Will or Rules of Intestacy - Find out the value of the assets and whether the financial institutions require probate - Find out about any debts - Pay inheritance tax to HMRC or complete a form to prove no inheritance tax is payable - Apply for the Grant of Representation (a generic term for the grant which is probate if there was a Will and letters of administration if there is no Will). - Send the Grant of Representation to financial institutions in order to release and receive the funds. - Pay any debts. - Sell or transfer any property. - Prepare estate accounts to be approved by the beneficiaries and pay the beneficiaries.